Version 3.0. Last revised 8th June 2020

-Our Data Protection Officer is Adriano Cataluddi.
-He is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact Adriano using our normal contact methods or by email to privacy@ our domain name.
-If you send email to that address, a copy will also be sent to our Managing Director.
+We have appointed a Data Protection Officer who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us.

 We are registered with the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (ico.org.uk).